-Understanding who is coming to your museum means you are better informed to develop your content, interpretation, marketing, strategy, planning – you name it.
-Knowledge is key and gives you:
+Understanding who is coming to your museum means you’re better informed to develop your content, interpretation, marketing, strategy, planning – you name it.
+Knowledge is key as it gives you:

 - a better understanding of your audiences and their likes/needs

 - the ability to identify conclusions and recommendations based on fact – not just anecdotes

 - the opportunity to identify what you are doing well and where there is room for improvement

 - evidence that you are using resources (time and money!) effectively

 - the chance, through using the information you have captured, to make a case with future funders, advocating to decision makers and local government

 That’s why evaluation makes so much sense!
 We know that evaluation often only takes place when requested by a funder or stakeholder but the output provides you with so much insight it’s invaluable so, where possible, try to embed it into your work.
 At the beginning be sure of your aims and objectives – they will guide everything you do throughout the evaluation process.

 Take a look at what others are doing and see if you can tweak this to suit your needs.
 Here’s some suggestions and, as you can see, all agree that there are benefits in undertaking evaluation!

 - Visitor Studies Group